 Wayland is a fully asynchronous protocol.
 Messages are guaranteed to arrive in the order they were sent, but only with respect to one sender.
 For example, the server may have several input events queued up when the client decides to destroy its keyboard device.
 The client must correctly deal with events for an object it no longer needs until the server catches up.
 Likewise, had the client queued up some requests for an object before destroying it, it would have had to send these requests in the correct order so that the object is no longer used after the client agreed it had been destroyed.

 There are two versioning models in use in Wayland protocols: unstable and stable.
-Both models only allow for backwards-compatible changes, but when a protocol transitions from unstable to stable, breaking changes are permitted.
-This gives protocols an incubation period during which we can test them in practice, then apply what we've learned to a protocol that should stand the test of time in one big breaking change2.
+Both models only allow for backwards-compatible changes, but when a protocol transitions from unstable to stable, one last breaking change is permitted.
+This gives protocols an incubation period during which we can test them in practice, then apply our insights in one last big set of breaking changes to make a protocol that should stand the test of time2.

 To make a backwards-compatible change, you may only add new events or requests to the end of an interface, or new members to the end of an enum.
 Additionally, each implementation must limit itself to using only the messages supported by the other end of the connection.
 We'll discuss in chapter 5 how we establish which versions of each interface are in use by each party.